islandproblem/islandproblem/essay.md

 Further, there will soon be *numerous* AGI projects all racing to build AGI.
 Even if 99.9% of these AGIs are safe, there could still be *one AGI* that discovers the *weird trick* that lets it **capture resources**. :note{text="We'll explain" note="That's in this section: " end-link="#complexity-barriers" end-link-text="Complexity Barriers"} how this could give it a *permanent* lead, making other AGIs race to develop this capability. <!--We'll explain this *weird trick* here: <a href="#complexity-barriers">Complexity Barriers</a>-->

 :note{text="We'll also explain" note="That's in this section:" end-link="#two-levels-of-resources" end-link-text="Two Levels of Resources"} what "leaving the island" really means.
 For an AGI, this does not mean it *goes somewhere*.
-It means that it changes its *perspective* — where it can "see through" our human-level resources, and "see" things from a non-human, physical perspective that is incompatible with humans *by default*.
-We're calling this a *resource preference shift*.
+It means that it changes its *perspective* — where it can "see through" our human-level abstractions, and "see" things from a non-human, physical perspective that is incompatible with humans *by default*.
+We're calling this process *abstraction collapse*.

 We'll explain all of this — from **GPUs** all the way to the **maximizer maximizing machine** — in the next few sections.